redhat-actions/buildah-build/README.md

 ```
 This registration remains active until the host reboots.

-### The `arch` input
+### The `arch` and `platform` inputs
-The `arch` argument overrides the Architecture label in the output image.
-It does not actually affect the architectures the output image will run on.
-The image must still be built for the required architecture.
+The `arch` and `platform` arguments override the Architecture and Platform labels in the output image, respectively.
+They do not actually affect the architectures and platforms the output image will run on.
+The image must still be built for the required architecture or platform.

 There is a simple example [in this issue](https://github.com/redhat-actions/buildah-build/issues/60#issuecomment-876552452).